 - develop their language and social skills

 Visit the Starting Blocks website for more information on early learning in Australia.

-Children are natural learners and their education begins at birth, with parents and family being the first and most influential teachers.
+Children are natural learners and their education begins at birth.
+Parents and family are the first and most influential teachers for children.

-Research shows children who are involved in early learning have improved educational and life outcomes.
-A recent independent report shows that children who participate in quality early childhood education have improved school results, are less likely to need additional support in school and are more likely to complete Year 12.
+Research shows children involved in early learning have improved educational and life outcomes.
+A recent Australian report highlights this.
+It shows that involvement in quality early learning leads to improved school results.
+These children are: